TomaszRewak/dash-local-react-components/README.md

 ```

 First, let's address the elephant in the room.
-As the `dash-local-react-components` removes the need for any build steps from the development process, it does not support `.jsx` files (which are not natively supported by web browsers).
+As the `dash-local-react-components` package removes the need for any build steps from the development process, it does not support `.jsx` files (which are not natively supported by web browsers).
 This means that one cannot use the native react notation like `<div>my text</div>`, but rather has to fall back to a little bit more involving syntax: `React.createElement('div', {}, 'my text')` (where the first statement gets compiled into the second during a regular build process).
 Functionally both expressions are identical, so one can still create fully fledged react components without using the .jsx format, it just requires some getting used to and is not as convenient.

 Apart form syntactic differences (imposed not necessarily by the Dash framework, but rather by this library), there are also some behavioral changes.
 Namely, each component used within a layout of a Dash application is provided with a special `setProps` property.
 It's a function that can be used to change values of other properties of the current component.
 It behaves similarly to the `setState` function of class-based components, but instead of modifying the state, it modifies the properties.
 You can use this function to manage the parts of the state of the component that should be exposed to python callbacks of your Dash application.